vianvi/SpecFlowSearchTfl/README.md

 4) Make sure correct version of selenium chrome driver downloaded from package manager.

 ## Improvements Required
-1) In future move Hooks to seperate class file, instead of calling in each step defination.
+1) In future move Hooks to separate class file, instead of calling in each step definition.
 2) Create driver class to initiate driver to run on multiple browsers.
 3) Create Tags and env variables to run on different tests in different environments.
 4) Create reusable functions to use in step definition methods.
-5) More parameterization on feature file , so we can move input data to feature file instead of keeping in class file.
+5) More parameterization on feature file, so we can move input data to feature file instead of keeping in class file.

 ## Run Results